SSWConsulting/SSW.Rules.Content/rules/do-you-assign-severity-levels/rule.md

 Pros:

 - Provides a balanced starting point for PBIs, allowing the team to focus on a mix of priorities
-- Aligns with a normal distribution, making it easier for the Scrum team to decide which PBIs to tackle in the next sprint
+- Aligns with a normal distribution, making it easier for the Scrum team to decide which PBIs to tackle in the next Sprint

 Cons: